Cathedral City Cheddar: History

 The brand was officially launched in Canada and the United States in 2020.

 Health research

 In 2014, Cathedral City was cited in research published by the British Medical Journal highlighting the fact that branded cheeses generally had higher salt content than supermarket own-brands.

 Reception

-In the 2012 ranking of all businesses in the UK, compiled by YouGov’s BrandIndex, Cathedral City was rated as the country's tenth most popular brand and the most popular food or drink.
+YouGov’s BrandIndex ranks Cathedral City the most popular brand in the Chilled/Frozen, Packaged Foods sector in Great Britain.